Kevin-Vu/circe-kubernetes/README.md

 $ kubectl get managedcertificates # it should return something like 'No ressource found'
 ```

-2. Generate a certicate for your domains
+2. Generate a certificate for your domains
 Add all your domains name in `ingress/circe-gke-cert.yml`
 ```
 $ kubectl create -f ingress/circe-gke-cert.yml